On a refinement of the Birch and Swinnerton-Dyer Conjecture in positive characteristic: Introduction

 In \S\ref{sec:lfunctions} we analyse when certain morphisms of complexes that arise naturally in the theory are `semisimple' (in the sense of Galois descent) and deduce, modulo the assumed finiteness of Tate-Shafarevich groups, the order of vanishing part of the Birch and Swinnerton-Dyer conjecture for Artin Hasse-Weil $L$-series.

 Then, in \S\ref{sect:proof}, we combine the results established in earlier sections to prove our main results.

-Finally, in an appendix to this article we show that the coherent cohomology over a `separated' formal fs log scheme can be computed via the \v{C}ech resolution with respect to an affine Kummer-\'etale covering.
+There are also two appendices to this article.
+In the first of these, we show that coherent cohomology over a `separated' formal fs log scheme can be computed via the \v{C}ech resolution with respect to an affine Kummer-\'etale covering.
 (This result plays an important role in the arguments of \S\ref{sect:tame} and, whilst it is surely well-known to experts, we have not been able to find a good reference for it.)

+Then, in the second appendix, we extend the notion of overconvergent $\Lambda$-$F$-isocrystal for a finite extension $\Lambda$ of $\QQ_p$ whose residue field is not necessarily contained in the field of constants of the base curve, and also the Lefschetz trace formula for rigid cohomology with such coefficients.
+(This result is needed to obtain Theorem~\ref{order-leading} without further restriction, and the proof is a mere repetition of the proof of Etesse and Le Stum in \cite{ELS}.)

-To end this introduction we fix certain notation and conventions that are to be used in the sequel.
+To end the introduction we collect together certain notation and conventions that are to be used in the sequel.

 We fix a prime number $p$ and a function field $K$ in one variable over a finite field of characteristic $p$.
 We write $X$ for the proper smooth connected curve over $\F_p$ that has function field $K$.